shortstheory/underwater-dtn/2do.md

 issues:

-TTL/size in random simulations is the largest size of the TTL/size that can be selected for these values router << new org.arl.unet.net.RouteDiscoveryNtf(nextHop: 2, to: 3, link: dtnlink, reliability: true) router << new org.arl.unet.DatagramReq(to: 3, reliability: true)
+TTL/size in random simulations is the largest size of the TTL/size that can be selected for these values

+router << new org.arl.unet.net.RouteDiscoveryNtf(nextHop: 2, to: 3, link: dtnlink, reliability: true)
+router << new org.arl.unet.DatagramReq(to: 3, reliability: true)
+link << new org.arl.unet.DatagramReq(to: 3, reliability: true)

 pending:
 !!* clean code?
 !!* study some 3B1B
+* start midsem report

-* simulations
+* do docu
-* multiple links per node
-* multiple links for Cyclic
+* ask how to write tests

 * multihop router tests
 * configurable containers

 later:

 done:
+* simulations
+* multiple links per node
+* multiple links for Cyclic
 !!* read SAUVC rules
 !!* have max retry before FAIL
 * short circuit